By Kirra Grimes

-THE Leongatha Victorian Livestock Exchange at Koonwarra has a new chief operations officer, with Outtrim’s Kim McMahon recently stepping up to the role after five years in management and previous experience in livestock, farming, OH&S, and agribusiness.
+THE Victorian Livestock Exchange at Koonwarra has a new chief operations officer, with Outtrim’s Kim McMahon recently stepping up to the role after five years in management, and previous experience in livestock, farming, OH&S, and agribusiness.

-Leading the way for the increasing number of women pursuing careers at the saleyards, Kim’s shared some insights with the Sentinel-Times’ Kirra Grimes into what it takes to make it to the top, and where she sees the industry heading.
+Leading the way for the increasing number of women pursuing careers at the saleyards, we caught up with Kim at last week’s store sale for some insights into what it takes to make it to the top, and where she sees the industry heading.

 What do you like about working at the saleyards?

 “I’ve always enjoyed livestock and the farming industry, and VLE is a stand out in leading the way for development and operations within saleyards.

 “It’s an organisation that’s driven by industry stakeholders with a bank of experience backing them, and we’re constantly researching and monitoring to guarantee we’re at the forefront of industry needs.